outlaw777/James-McCoy/README.md

 # Hello, I'm James
 <a href="https://linkedin.com/linkedin.com/james-mccoy-52a2492a7"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Brief Introduction

-I recently recevice CompTia Security+  I'm interest in technology and a dedication to solving complex problems.
+I recently recevice CompTia Security+ cerification I'm interest in technology and a dedication to solving complex problems.

 ## Objective
-Provide Objective

 My journey in infomation tech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.